-TRPA: For the mixed-use and tourist Regulatory Zone Areas in Washoe County, the standards and guidelines presented in this document replace Chapter 34: Driveways and Parking Standards, Chapter 38, Signs, and Chapter 36, Design Standards of the TRPA Code and TRPA Design Review Guidelines.
+TRPA: For the mixed-use Neighborhood Areas in Washoe County, the standards and guidelines presented in this document replace Chapters 24, Driveways and Parking Standards, Chapter 26, Signs, and Chapter 30, Design Standards of the TRPA Code and TRPA Design Review Guidelines.
 If there is a conflict with other adopted standards of TRPA, or Article VI of the Compact, such as those regarding land coverage, height, project definition, etc., the standards of those ordinances shall apply.
-In general, the standards and guidelines in this document govern new construction activities subject to ordinance standards and are applicable to redevelopment and modification to existing development where appropriate and feasible.
+In general, the standards and guidelines in this document govern new construction activities subject to ordinance standards rather than retroactive changes to existing structures.
 New construction includes but is not limited to, construction of new buildings, remodeling and improvements to exterior spaces such as sidewalks and surface parking which require permits.
 Unless specified in each section, all activities shall comply with the following design standards except:

-- 1. Projects, for which the cost of the required improvements exceeds 10% of the project cost, may submit schedules for compliance. - Projects which are in assessment districts (wherein the assessments have been levied or are contained in approved funded public works projects) which are committed to implement the improvements. - 3.
-Projects for which TRPA and Washoe County have found the standard not to be applicable due to unique circumstances arising from or regarding the project, and all required findings have been made, including the finding that the waiver of standards will result in equal or superior result. - Activities whose primary purpose is to come into compliance with these standards and guidelines shall only be required to conform in areas directly altered by construction.
+- 1. Projects, for which the cost of the required improvements exceed 10% of the project cost, may submit schedules for compliance. - 2.
+Projects which are in assessment districts (wherein the assessments have been levied or are contained in approved funded public works projects) which are committed to implement the improvements.

+- 3. Projects for which TRPA has found the standard not to be applicable due to unique circumstances arising from or regarding the project, and all required findings have been made, including the finding that the waiver of standards will result in equal or superior result. - 4.
+Activities whose primary purpose is to come into compliance with these standards and guidelines shall only be required to conform in areas directly altered by construction.